-Police: Nurse Used Fake Skype Account To Ask 12-Year-Old Girl For Nude Photos
+Police: Nurse Used Fake Skype Account To Ask 12-Year-Old For Nude Photos

 In February 2018, police interviewed Mengel about him being harassed on Facebook by the woman who initially reported the suspicious Skype account to police.

-Mengel allegedly said he had created the Skype account and pretended to be a young girl so he could speak to the 12-year-old girl.
+Mengel allegedly said he had created the Skype account and pretended to be a young girl so he could speak to the 12-year-old.

 The criminal complaint says Mengel confessed that over a span of three days, he spoke sexually to the 12-year-old and tried to get naked photos of her.

-The girl did not send Mengel any photos, according to the criminal complaint, and Mengel said he has not contacted the girl since then.
+The child did not send Mengel any photos, according to the criminal complaint, and Mengel said he has not contacted the child since then.

 Mengel is facing multiple charges, including corruption of minors, unlawful contact with a minor and criminal solicitation.